 Protecting hit and run victims with ‘Joeys Law’

-In 2012, the state of Arizona changed its laws to help seek justice for the victims and ensure tougher punishment on drivers who cause the accidents.
-Protecting victims of hit-and-run accidents was a long time coming, as before changes in 2012 were introduced many drivers who were found guilty were receiving a range of punishment form suspended sentences to a maximum of 2 years in prison.
+In 2012, the state of Arizona changed its laws to help seek justice for hit and run victims and ensure tougher punishment on drivers who cause the accidents.
+Protecting hit and run victims was a long time coming, as before changes in 2012 were introduced many drivers who were found guilty were receiving a range of punishment form suspended sentences to a maximum of 2 years in prison.
 So what prompted the changes in the law?

 Tragically the revision to a law, named “Joey’s Law” came after an Arizona teenager, 18-year-old Joey Romero, lost his life in a hit-and-run accident.
 We previously covered this case that saw driver Laura Flanders was drowsy on medication when she hit Joey on a sidewalk and simply kept on driving.
 She was found guilty of one count of manslaughter and leaving the scene of an accident that saw her receive 6 years in prison.

 Whilst this was a tragic case, Joey’s family was pleased that state law now serves harsher punishment and jail time for those found guilty but in his particular case, felt her punishment wasn’t enough.